 Level 3: This contains one or more Feature Instances.
 A feature instance is, for example, a time series of gridded data for a single region; or a time series of astronomical predictions for a set of stations.

 Level 4: This contains the actual data for the feature.
-S-104 uses only the Values Group and, for only some data, the Positioning Group.
+S-104 uses only the Values Group.
+The Positioning group in S-100 is not needed for regular grids and is therefore not used in this edition of S-104.

 The basic structure of the S-104 data product is shown in Table 10-2.
 Levels refer to HDF5 structuring.
 (C.f.
 S-100 Part 10c, Figure 10c-9).
 Naming in each box below header line is as follows: Generic name; S-100 or S-104 name; and (HDF5 type) group, attribute or attribute list, or dataset.